tensorflow/ranking/docs/api_docs/python/tfr/extension/premade/TFRBertConfig.md

 Validate the parameters consistency based on the restrictions.

 This method validates the internal consistency using the pre-defined list of restrictions.
-A restriction is defined as a string which specfiies a binary operation.
+A restriction is defined as a string which specifies a binary operation.
 The supported binary operations are {'==', '!=', '<', '<=', '>', '>='}.
 Note that the meaning of these operators are consistent with the underlying Python immplementation.
 Users should make sure the define